hanmpark/tokenizeArt/README.md

 ## 📌 Overview

 This project mirrors the Tokenizer ERC-20 work but for NFTs.
-It ships a single ERC-721 contract that:
+It ships two ERC-721 variants:
-- Stores per-token metadata URIs (IPFS-friendly) via `ERC721URIStorage`.
+- **TokenizeArtNFT.sol**: IPFS-friendly metadata URIs via `ERC721URIStorage`.
+- **ChainTokenizeArtNFT.sol (bonus)**: on-chain SVG + metadata stored entirely in the contract.

+Both variants:
-- Auto-increments token IDs starting at 1 for cleaner UX.
+- Auto-increment token IDs starting at 1 for cleaner UX.
-- Restricts minting to the contract owner (constructor assigns ownership to a provided address, e.g., a multisig or deployer).
+- Restrict minting to the contract owner (constructor assigns ownership to a provided address, e.g., a multisig or deployer).

 ### Current Sepolia deployment
 - **Network**: Sepolia testnet (Ethereum)